dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     the domain model then, we wrap the type in Option<..>

 2. Modelling errors
-    Even is programming language does support throwing exceptions, we will often want to `explicitly` document in the type signature the fact that a failure can happen.
+    Even if programming language does support throwing exceptions, we will often want to `explicitly` document in the type signature the fact that a failure can happen.

     This calls out for a choice type with two cases